allegro/bigflow/docs/project_setup_and_build.md

 Next, the package is installed on a Docker image with fixed Python version.
 Finally, there are Airflow DAGs which use this image.

 From each of your [workflows](./workflow-and-job.md#workflow), BigFlow generates a DAG file.
-Produced DAG consists only of [`KubernetesPodOperator`](https://airflow.apache.org/docs/stable/_api/airflow/contrib/operators/kubernetes_pod_operator/index.html) objects, which execute operations on a Docker image.
+Every produced DAG consists only of [`KubernetesPodOperator`](https://airflow.apache.org/docs/stable/_api/airflow/contrib/operators/kubernetes_pod_operator/index.html) objects, which execute operations on a Docker image.

 To build a project you need to use the [`bigflow build`](./cli.md#building-airflow-dags) command.
 The documentation you are reading is also a valid BigFlow